-Foldscope is a paper microscope that is built by folding the paper in origami fashion.
-Prof. Manu Prakash and Jim Cybulski at Stanford University invented it during 2012.
+Foldscope is a paper microscope that is built by folding the paper in an origami fashion.
+Prof. Manu Prakash and Jim Cybulski at Stanford University invented it in 2012.

-Unlike conventional microscope, foldscope does not require electricity at all.
-Foldscope is light and simple instrument that can be bulit in ultra-low- cost and is simple to use making it accessible to more people across the world.
-Today’s children of both developing and developed countries, who hardly use the microscope during the school life has been lucky enough to see the biggest revolution in the field of science through the use of paper microscope.
+Unlike a conventional microscope, a foldscope does not require electricity at all.
+Foldscope is a light and simple instrument that can be built at ultra-low-cost and is simple to use making it accessible to more people across the world.
+Today’s children of both developing and developed countries, who hardly use the microscope during school life have been lucky enough to see the biggest revolution in the field of science through the use of a paper microscope.

 View TED talk video of Manuprakash about frugal science and foldscope here:

-Foldscope deserves the special attention in the present context cause it’s the only the microscope that is made up of water-proof paper, ultra-light and low-cost.
-Its been said that foldoscope is so strong that it can also bear even the weight of the elephant.
-This microscope has the variable magnification ranging from 140 X to 2000 X and can be assembled in less than a minute.
+Foldscope deserves special attention in the present context cause it’s the only microscope that is made up of water-proof paper, ultra-light, and low-cost.
+It is been said that foldscope is so strong that it can also bear even the weight of the elephant.
+This microscope has variable magnification ranging from 140 X to 2000 X and can be assembled in less than a minute.

 Find out how to assemble foldscope

-Manu Prakash and his team started a Phase I foldscope project with the help of funding organization such a Bill Gates Foundation.
-They decided to launch 50,000 foldscope to 135 countries free of cost in the year 2014-2015.
-The result was so extraordinary that they decided to found the company Foldscope Instruments and started the mass production with the aim of launching 1 million foldscope to the students and citizen scientists around the world during the year 2017-2018 which was accomplished.
+Manu Prakash and his team started a Phase I foldscope project with the help of a funding organization such as the Bill Gates Foundation.
+They decided to launch 50,000 foldscopes to 135 countries free of cost in the year 2014-2015.
+The result was so extraordinary that they decided to found the company Foldscope Instruments and started mass production with the aim of launching 1 million foldscopes to the students and citizen scientists around the world during the year 2017-2018 which was accomplished.

 Till now, thousands of new discoveries were witnessed at foldoscope community (which is an online platform for sharing the captured photos and videos).